timothystone/soap-client/README.md

 As noted, this step is performed in Lesson 95, but repeated here slightly different.

-**`server.port`**

-In the WSDL First client, the `server.port` SHOULD be changed in the `application.properties` file.
-This will become necessary when running the SOAP Client later.
-Pick an available port, e.g., `server.port=8180`.

 ## Lesson 97 — Generate the Stubs

 This lesson starts by retrieving the CXF Codegen Plugin configuration from the WSDL First Service created in Section 9.